sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-offline/cp-sdk-android-wizard-app-offline.md

 ---
-title: Enable Offline OData in Your Android Application
+title: Offline Enable Your Android Application
 description: Enable offline OData in your Android application resulting in an application that can be used without a network connection and one that performs data requests with less latency.
 primary_tag: products>sap-cloud-platform-sdk-for-android
 auto_validation: true